Aegle marmelos: Culinary

 Rich in vitamin C, the fruits can be eaten either fresh from trees or after being dried and produced into candy, toffee, pulp powder or nectar.
 If fresh, the juice is strained and sweetened to make a drink similar to lemonade.
-It can be made into sharbat, also called as Bela pana, a beverage.
-Bela Pana made in Odisha has fresh cheese, milk, water, fruit pulp, sugar, crushed black pepper, and ice.
-Bæl pana, a drink made of the pulp with water, sugar, and citron juice, is mixed, left to stand a few hours, strained, and put on ice.
-One large bael fruit may yield five or six liters of sharbat.
-If the fruit is to be dried, it is usually sliced and sun-dried.
-The hard leathery slices are then immersed in water.
-The leaves and small shoots are eaten as salad greens.
-Bael fruits are of dietary use and the fruit pulp is used to prepare delicacies like murabba, puddings and juices.
+The juice can be made into sharbat, also called bella pana.

-Medicinal
+Traditional medicine

-The leaves, bark, roots, fruits, and seeds are used in traditional medicine to treat various illnesses, although there is no clinical evidence that these methods are safe or effective.
+The leaves, bark, roots, fruits, and seeds are used in traditional medicine to treat various illnesses.

 In culture

-Bael is used in the ritual rites of Hindus.
-Bael is considered one of the sacred trees of Hindus.
-Earliest evidence of religious importance of bael appears in Shri Shuktam of Rig Veda which reveres this plant as the residence of goddess Lakshmi, the deity of wealth and prosperity.
-Bael trees are considered an incarnation of goddess Sati.
-Bael trees can be usually seen near the Hindu temples and their home gardens.
-It is believed that Hindu deity Lord Shiva is fond of bael trees and its leaves and fruit still play a main role in his worship, because the leaf's triple shape symbolises his trident.
+Bael is considered to be one of the sacred trees of Hindus, (known in Sanskrit as बिल्व bilva), and thus they are used in Hindu rites.
+Earliest evidence of the religious importance of bael appears in the Sri Sukta of the Rigveda, which reveres this plant as the residence of goddess Lakshmi, the deity of wealth and prosperity.
+Bael trees are also considered an incarnation of the goddess Sati.
+Bael trees can be usually seen near Hindu temples and home gardens.
+It is believed that Shiva is fond of bael trees, to a point of having earned the epithet बिल्वदण्ड Bilvadaṇḍa or "bel-staffed".
+Its leaves and fruit still play a main role in his worship, because the leaf's trifoliate shape is seen to symbolise his trident.
+Another belief is that the trifoliate shape of Bael leaf is symbolic representation of three eyes of Lord Shiva.

 In the traditional practice of the Hindu and Buddhist religions by people of the Newar culture of Nepal, the bael tree is part of a fertility ritual for girls known as the Bel Bibaaha.
 Girls are "married" to the bael fruit; as long as the fruit is kept safe and never cracks, the girl can never become widowed, even if her human husband dies.
 This is a ritual that guarantees the high status of widows in the Newar community compared to other women in Nepal.